U.S. allies greet Biden as next president despite Trump refusal to concede

 Washington formally quit the Paris accord on limiting greenhouse gas emissions on Wednesday, fulfilling a pledge by Trump to withdraw the world’s second-largest emitter from the pact.
 Biden has promised to rejoin the agreement if elected.

+“The Americans have chosen their President,” French President Emmanuel Macron tweeted.
+“We have a lot to do to overcome today’s challenges.
+Let’s work together!”

+Many leaders did not mention Trump, but Spain’s far-left deputy prime minister, Pablo Iglesias, said his departure as president would leave the far right weakened around the world.

 “Trump is confirmed to have lost the election.
-This is good news for the planet, as the global far right loses its most powerful political asset,” tweeted Spain’s far-left deputy prime minister, Pablo Iglesias.
+This is good news for the planet, as the global far right loses its most powerful political asset,” Iglesias tweeted.

 “Ireland takes pride in Joe Biden’s election, just as we are proud of all the generations of Irish women and Irish men and their ancestors whose toil and genius have enriched the diversity that powers America,” Prime Minister Micheal Martin said in a statement.

+Pakistan’s Prime Minister Imran Khan said he looked forward to work with Biden on seeking peace in neighbouring Afghanistan.

+The Trump administration has been drawing down U.S. troops from Afghanistan in a deal with Taliban insurgents, which Kabul and its allies have long regarded as backed by Pakistan.

-Reporting by Michael Holden in London, Thomas Escritt and Andreas Rink in Berlin, David Ljunggren in Ottawa, Jessica Jones in Madrid, Graham Fahy in Dublin
+Reporting by Michael Holden in London, Thomas Escritt and Andreas Rink in Berlin, David Ljunggren in Ottawa, Jessica Jones in Madrid, Graham Fahy in Dublin, Elizabeth Pineau and Leigh Thomas in Paris, Ahmed Tolba, Laila Bassam and Mohamed Hendawy in Cairo, Justyna Pawlak, Joanna Plucinska and Anna Koper in Warsaw, Andrew Osborn in Moscow, Euan Rocha in Mumbai and Colin Packham in Sydney; Writing by Mark Bendeich; Editing by Nick Tattersall

 Our Standards: The Thomson Reuters Trust Principles.